 - Leaving the city hidden in the back of a pickup truck full of turnips

-For example, a scene where Bob tries to evade the zombie horde becomes a scene where Bob tries to evade the zombie horde by crawling though the sewer to the end of town.
-This extra "what he actually does line" gives us the specific action to work with.
-We can picture what Bob will have to do to get into the sewers, what problems he might encounter, how the zombies might spot him, and what could go wrong.
-We know where he’s going and can imagine what that journey will entail.
+For example, a scene where Bob “tries to evade the zombie horde” becomes a scene where Bob “tries to evade the zombie horde by crawling through the sewer to the end of town.”
+The scene has Bob crawling through the sewers with a specific destination in mind.
+You can picture Bob searching for an entrance to the sewers, imagine what problems he might encounter, consider how the zombies might spot him, and brainstorm what could go wrong once he gets into the sewers.

-If you’re having trouble with a draft, look at what your protagonist is doing.
-Is she trying to “do something vague” or is there a specific task?
-Spend a little time turning any vague goals (or stakes) into a specific action.
+EXERCISE FOR YOU: Take five minutes and examine what your protagonist is doing in a scene.
+Are they trying to “do something vague” or is there a specific task?
+Turn any vague goals into a specific action.

 Has a vague goal ever tripped you up?